Police: 5 teenage girls killed in Poland “Escape Room” fire

 Interior Minister Joachim Brudzinski said the girls were all 15 years old.

 Monika Kosiec, a spokeswoman for police in Koszalin, said the victims were thought to have been celebrating one of their birthdays.
-She said a 25-year-old man had been hospitalized with burns and could not be immediately questioned by investigators probing the cause of the.
+She said a 25-year-old man had been hospitalized with burns and could not be immediately questioned by investigators probing the cause of the fire.

 Digital Access For Only $0.99